Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 }
 ```

-We make it a constant so it's easier to tweak the prompt later without having to dive into the code.

 Let's decompose the prompt to better understand what's going on.
 When creating a prompt, there are a few things to keep in mind to get the best results:

 - Be explicit about the domain of the prompt.
 In our case, we're setting the context with this phrase: `Assistant helps the Consto Real Estate company customers with support questions regarding terms of service, privacy policy, and questions about support requests.`.
 This relates to the set of documents provided by default, so feel free to change it if you're using your own documents.